Skip to main content

 Metamorphosis.
 Below a cardinality threshold, an organic should behave as its inorganic equivalent.
 A Diatom Bitmap with 10 values should be a flat sorted array with no boundary registry, no thermal tracking, no metadata overhead.
 The organism metamorphoses into its full structure only when data volume justifies the metabolic investment.
 This eliminates the small-scale benchmark gap entirely.

 Compensatory structures.
-When benchmarks reveal a weakness (e.g., Diatom Bitmap's contains() is slower than Roaring due to boundary registry lookup), the response is not to bolt on an external optimization but to ask: can the organic grow a compensatory structure through its normal lifecycle?
-A thermally-promoted companion index that emerges from tick cycles, strengthened by the same access patterns that reveal the weakness.
-An endosymbiont, not a prosthetic.
+When benchmarks reveal a weakness (e.g., Diatom Bitmap's contains() is slower than Roaring due to boundary registry lookup), the response is not to bolt on an unrelated optimization but to ask whether the organic can grow a compensatory structure through its normal lifecycle.
+A thermally promoted companion index that emerges from tick cycles, and is strengthened by the same access patterns that reveal the weakness, fits this model.

 Thermal inheritance.
 When set operations produce derived structures (e.g., bitmap_a & bitmap_b), the result should inherit thermal hints from its parents.
 A derived bitmap whose parents were both thermally adapted should be born partially mature, not start from thermal zero.
 In biology, offspring inherit immune memory; in computing, derived structures should inherit access pattern knowledge.